uataq/stilt/docs/install.md

 # to be notified if important STILT model updates updates.
 ```

-This method sources statically compiled `hycs_std` and `xtrct_grid` binaries for 64-bit Intel and AMD systems.
+This method sources statically compiled `hycs_std`, `xtrct_grid`, `xtrct_time`, and `arw2arl` binaries for 64-bit Intel and AMD systems.
 These binaries provide the same functionality as those compiled from source but their use with forecast data to model future scenarios has been disabled.

 ## Installing from source